A Feasibility-Driven Approach to Control-Limited DDP: Results

 \subsubsection{Gap contraction and nonlinearities}

-\fref{fig:gap_contraction} shows the gap contraction for each benchmark problem.
-We observe that the gap contraction rate is highly influenced by the nonlinearities of the system's dynamics.
-When compared to the dynamics, the nonlinearities of the task have a smaller effect (e.g. jump vs hop).
-Note that the gap contraction speed follows the order: humanoid, quadruped, double pendulum, and quadcopter.
+We observed that the gap contraction rate is highly influenced by the nonlinearities of the system dynamics (see~\fref{fig:gap_contraction}).
+When compared to the dynamics, the nonlinearities of the task often have a smaller effect (e.g., \textsc{dip} vs \textsc{pullup}).
+Indeed, the gap contraction speed followed the order: humanoid, quadruped, double pendulum, and quadcopter.

-Propagation errors due to the dynamics linearization have an important influence on the algorithm progress, mainly because \gls{ddp}-based methods maintain a local quadratic approximation of the Value function.
-In other words, the prediction of the expected improvement is more accurate for systems with less nonlinearities and, as a result, the algorithm tends to accept bigger steps that result in higher gap reductions.
+Propagation errors due to the dynamics linearization have an important effect on the algorithm progress as Riccati recursions maintain a local quadratic approximation of the value function.
+The prediction of the expected improvement is indeed more accurate for systems with less nonlinearities, which is the reason why the algorithm tends to accept larger steps that result in higher gap contractions.
+Indeed, the effect of having a feasibility search is more significant in problems with very nonlinear dynamics as it reduces the total cost faster due to the nonlinearity distribution motivated in~\sref{sec:advantages_multshooting} (see~\fref{fig:cost_iterations} and~\ref{fig:gap_contraction}).
+It also produces a low cost reduction rate during the gap contraction phase as the algorithm is first focusing on achieving dynamic feasibility.

-While the gaps are open, our algorithm is in feasibility-driven mode.
-During this phase, the cost reduction is smaller than in the control-bounded mode, in particular for very nonlinear systems (see~\fref{fig:cost_iterations} and~\ref{fig:gap_contraction}).
-However, once the gaps are closed, a higher cost reductions often appear in very nonlinear systems.